Indian Supreme Court upholds death sentences for Delhi gang rape

-New Delhi (CNN)Four men convicted of a savage gang rape that shocked India and attracted worldwide media coverage will be executed.
+New Delhi (CNN)Four men convicted of a gang rape that shocked India and attracted worldwide attention will be executed.

 India's Supreme Court on Friday upheld a lower court's decision to sentence the men to death.